d9k/citations-supabase-demo/README.md

 ## Warnings

 - Because of simple SSR renderer demo conflicts with Chrome extensions which injects anything to the DOM tree (for example, [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)) Please disable these extensions for demo web domain name.
+- On VS Code `deno task config` is required to run when you add new Storybook story because Storybook runs in different env and need to be excluded from [VSCode Deno plugin](https://github.com/denoland/vscode_deno).

 ## Run